 For example, this might include a collection of multi-family complexes or a group of shopping malls.
 Some REITs might specialize in healthcare facilities, while others might concentrate on commercial buildings.

-Either way, the REIT will itself decide which properties to invest in based on its due diligence.
+Either way, the REIT will decide which properties to invest in based on its due diligence.
 This means that by investing in a REIT, you can gain exposure to the real estate industry in a fully passive nature.

-Like it would in an ETF, the value of your REIT investment will move up and down depending on the NAV (net asset value) of the assets held by the fund.
+As it would in an ETF, the value of your REIT investment will move up and down depending on the NAV (net asset value) of the assets held by the fund.

 An overly simplistic example of this is as follows: